konakov-ds/devman_santa_bot/README.md

 python manage.py runserver
 ```

-- fullfill the fields according to the chapter "Models"

 - run the bot with command below and pass to your bot chat in Telegram

 ```bash